bloominstituteoftechnology/UI-III-Flexbox/README.md

 ## Objectives

 * [ ] Home Page Refactor:
-  * Note that the provided HTML is blank.
+  * [ DONE ] Note that the provided HTML is blank.
 This is because I want you to use your code from yesterday if possible.
 If you didn't finish, that's fine, just use the solution from yesterday
-  * Refactor the home page layout with flexbox where `inline-block` was used before.
+  * [ DONE ? ] Refactor the home page layout with flexbox where `inline-block` was used before.
-  * In your navigation elements, point the services `<a href=""></a>` to `services.html`
+  * [ DONE ] In your navigation elements, point the services `<a href=""></a>` to `services.html`

 * [ ] Services Page Build:
-  * Update the title in your newly copied services page to say `Great Idea! - Services`
+  * [ DONE ] Update the title in your newly copied services page to say `Great Idea! - Services`

-  * Using the provided [design file](design-files/services-desktop-design.png), create the services page layout using flexbox and box model.
+  * [ DONE ] Using the provided [design file](design-files/services-desktop-design.png), create the services page layout using flexbox and box model.

-  * Wrap the great idea logo in an anchor tag and point the `href` to `index.html`
+  * [ DONE ] Wrap the great idea logo in an anchor tag and point the `href` to `index.html`

   **Remember, you should continue using box model properties this whole time.
 Flexbox is only used for bigger layout pieces.
 You will still need content width, padding, border, and margins to succeed.**

 ## Stretch Goals

-* [ ] Create another page based on one of the navigation items in addition to services.
+* [ DONE ] Create another page based on one of the navigation items in addition to services.
 Try to create a layout that follows the patterns of the first two designs but with your own creative twist.
 Use lorem ipsum text for all your content.
-* [ ] Introduce media queries into your services page to create a mobile view that stacks all the boxes on top of each other on phone but looks like the layout file on desktop.
+* [ ] Introduce media queries into your services page to create a mobile view that stacks all the boxes on top of each other on phone but looks like the layout file on desktop.ss